Fabula Press hosts two short story competitions every year, for the two anthologies Aestas and Nivalis.

 Pseudonyms are not permitted during contest entry.
 However, where a story is shortlisted for publication, pseudonyms may be accepted for publishing the story.

 All submissions are final.
 No changes or substitutions to a story are allowed once your entry is received.

 Queries before submission are welcome but must relate to the contest rules or if there are difficulties in submission.

 By entering the Contest, entrants agree to allow Fabula Press to publish their stories, names and biographical information in all media, including but not limited to newspapers and websites, without any compensation save the contest awards as detailed under ‘prizes’ to the notified winners.
 However, the above clause shall be null and void for a non-shortlisted entry and all rights will revert to the authors.

 Do not send photographs with entries.
-Winners will be contacted about a photograph at a later date and must agree to publication of his/her photograph.
+Winners will be contacted about a photograph at a later date and must agree to publication of his/her photograph in the contest anthology.